Behaviour and RewardsIn this section...

 Each class makes up class rules at the beginning of the year which everyone agrees will assist learning and facilitate a happy classroom environment.
 In addition, there are school rules and values which are contained in the school Behaviour Policy.

 There is an expectation of high standards of personal behaviour and respect for others which we hope parents/carers will encourage and support.
+In addition, we teach children about how to behave online and have Digital Leaders to support this.

 In order to support children to build positive relationships with peers and adults in the Early Years Foundation Stage (EYFS) we have five key rules that are followed.
 These rules reflect and support the whole school approach, including the Core Values of Care, Honesty, Respect and Responsibility.